 Here is a list of the few common types of mollies that you can keep in your home aquarium.
 We’ll be coming out with a part two soon for the remaining molly fish types!

 The common black molly sport black scales which are their most distinguishing feature.
 They are very peaceful fish that do well in community tanks.
 Black mollies love plants and have large appetites.
 They are omnivores that like feeding on algae-based flakes, brine shrimp, and freeze-dried bloodworms.
 Black mollies especially fancy live plants in their aquarium as they enjoy munching on the algae that grow on them.
 They require 30-gallon tanks which give them enough room to grow, quality supply of oxygen and plenty of swimming space.
-The water temperature for this type should be anywhere between 68 to 82 °F with a ph level of 7 – 7.8.
+The water temperature for this type should be anywhere between 68 to 82 °F (20 to 28 °C) with a pH level of 7 – 7.8.

 Platinum lyretail molly